wangziqi2013/wangziqi2013.github.io/_posts/2020-08-24-timestone.markdown

 In practice, the GC thread linearly scans the TLog of all threads.
 For each object in the log, the thread first checks whether it is the most up-to-date object.
 If true, the object is checkpointed to the TLog, and the thread waits for two grace periods since the current global timestamp value after the persistence operation.
 Non-up-to-date versions are simply skipped, and reclaimed after the two grace periods.

-TLog
+The ckpt-ts is updated to the minimum commit timestamp among all committed volatile objects after this process.